maxrchung/neck-to-neck/README.md

 ## Starting a 2 player LAN game

-1. Unzip files from `Builds` folder.
+1. Unzip files from `NextToNext.zip`.
 2. Run `NextToNext.exe`.
 3. Click `Host` button to start the server.
 4. Find your local IP address.
 On Windows, you can run the `ipconfig` command from command line.
 Your IP should look something like `192.168.1.228`.